GrailRoyal/MEAN-stack/README.md

 ![EC2 set up image](https://github.com/GrailRoyal/MEAN-stack/blob/images/node.png)

 # Install MongoDB
-To install MongoDB, there are a few steps we need to follow because of the approach this project requires, we will be installing MongoDB directly on our machine
+To install MongoDB, there are a few steps we need to follow.
+Because of the approach this project requires, we will be installing MongoDB directly on our machine
 ![EC2 set up image](https://github.com/GrailRoyal/MEAN-stack/blob/images/mongodb%20install.png)

 #### Steps